 I would say our unique identity as a person will never change.
 We ourselves will not change.
 How do we define “we ourselves”?
 I would say by our will.
 Our conscious will is who we are in essence.
 We know that Christ’s will never changes.
 He is the same yesterday, today, and forever.
 Yet He will receive a new name!

-Everything else in our personality will change.
-Our body will change.
-Our thoughts, speech, and actions will be conformed to Christ's resurrection life.
+Everything else in our personalities will change.
+Our bodies will change.
+Our thoughts, speech, and actions will be conformed to Christ’s resurrection life.
 Our sinful nature will be destroyed.
 Our self-will and self-seeking will be removed from us.
 Our love of the world will be burned out of us.
-The pride of life will we destroyed and we will be as little children.
+The pride of life will be destroyed and we will be as little children.

 We will not be innocent, as were Adam and Eve, because God has trained us in righteousness.
 We will have an obedient spirit, all of the rebellion being purged from us.

 How and when will all this change take place.
 Hopefully it will begin today.
 It seems to me that we will continue growing spiritually after we die.
 Some have deduced from this that I believe in ultimate reconciliation.
 The idea that everyone, including Satan and the fallen angels, will one day be reconciled to God assuredly is not a scriptural concept.

 But people who in their deepest heart love God and want to dwell in eternal righteousness, love, joy, and peace will be strengthened in the Lord, either here or on the other side.